Planning a Hanoi itinerary from Singapore?

 - Or bring earbuds (lifesaver for me)

-Hanoi Food Guide: Where to Eat
+Hanoi Food Guide: What We Ate

 Hanoi is a food paradise where the best meals often happen on tiny plastic stools by the roadside.
 But if you have a weak stomach, please take extra precautions.

-- Bún chả (Grilled Pork & Noodles): You haven’t been to Hanoi until you’ve tried this.
-Sen Trang An was a hidden gem right by our hotel, and Thạch Hoan Quán had the most tender meat we tasted all trip.
+| Bún chả (Grilled Pork & Noodles) | You haven’t been to Hanoi until you’ve tried this.
+Sen Trang An was a hidden gem right by our hotel, and Thạch Hoan Quán had the most tender meat we tasted all trip. |

-- Phở Gà (Chicken Pho): Skip the tourist traps and ask a local.
+| Phở Gà (Chicken Pho) | Skip the tourist traps and ask a local.
 We found Quan Hen (near the spa) where a steaming bowl was less than $2 SGD.
-Eating on tiny plastic stools by the roadside is the only way to do it.
+Eating on tiny plastic stools by the roadside is the only way to do it. |

-- Bánh mì (Vietnamese Baguette): Rick was a skeptic at first, but Bánh mì Phương Hội An changed his mind.
-The bread was warm, crispy, and perfectly toasted.
+| Bánh mì (Vietnamese Baguette) | Rick was a skeptic at first, but Bánh mì Phương Hội An changed his mind.
+The bread was warm, crispy, and perfectly toasted. |

-- Egg Coffee (Cà Phê Trứng): You can’t leave Hanoi without trying this liquid dessert.
+| Egg Coffee (Cà Phê Trứng) | You can’t leave Hanoi without trying this liquid dessert.
 Made with whipped egg yolk and condensed milk, it’s rich, creamy, and surprisingly delicious.
-We tried ours at The Note Coffee – a whimsical, multi-story cafe covered in thousands of colorful post-it notes.
+We tried ours at The Note Coffee – a whimsical, multi-story cafe covered in thousands of colorful post-it notes. |

-- Bánh Chuối (Fried Banana Cake): I went on a literal hunt for this!
+| Bánh Chuối (Fried Banana Cake) | I went on a literal hunt for this!
 We tracked down a pushcart near Hoan Kiem Lake.
-If you see it, wait for a fresh, hot batch – it’s the ultimate comfort snack to enjoy by the water.
+If you see it, wait for a fresh, hot batch – it’s the ultimate comfort snack to enjoy by the water. |

-- Bánh Rán (Vietnamese Donuts): We tried both the sugar and honey versions from a street stall.
-They’re a bit chewy, especially if they’ve cooled down, but worth a try if you’re a dessert lover like me.
+| Bánh Rán (Vietnamese Donuts) | We tried both the sugar and honey versions from a street stall.
+They’re a bit chewy, especially if they’ve cooled down, but worth a try if you’re a dessert lover like me. |

-- Traditional Chè (Sweet Soup): Little Bowl is a must-go for dessert lovers.
-Even after a full dinner, I managed to finish two bowls!
+| Traditional Chè (Sweet Soup) | Little Bowl is a must-go for dessert lovers.
+Even after a full dinner, I managed to finish two bowls! |

-- Hải Sản Bình Dân: For our final dinner, we treated ourselves to roadside seafood.
+| Seafood | Hải Sản Bình Dân: For our final dinner, we treated ourselves to roadside seafood.
 The Clams with Citronella were so fragrant I joked I’d become a human mosquito repellent!
-I’d recommend the steamed lobster over the butter sauce version to really taste the freshness.
+I’d recommend the steamed lobster over the butter sauce version to really taste the freshness. |

 Best Massage & Spa in Hanoi (Tried & Tested)